Does Medicare Cover Mobility Equipment?

 Walkers and rollators are also covered, but only if they are deemed medically necessary.
 Your health care provider must prescribe the walker or rollator for use in your home for Medicare to cover it.

 Unlike with wheelchairs, Medicare will likely help pay for you to buy canes and walkers instead of rent them.
-Medicare will cover 80 percent of the cost, and you will be responsible for the remaining 20 percent as well as your deductible.
+Medicare will cover 80 percent of the cost, and you will be responsible for the remaining 20 percent once you have paid your deductible.
 These items are covered only if your doctor and supplier are both enrolled in Medicare.

 8 Cited Research Articles